Vegas441/HTTP-log-timeline-visualizer/README.md

 # HTTP Log timeline Visualizer

 Task:
-Develop a web application, which will fetch log data, then create timelines ...
+Develop a web application, which will fetch log data, group requests and responses by ip and port, visualize them on timelines and order them by date and time.

 # Authors